-Alabama law gives adult adoptees unrestricted access to their own original birth certificates, beginning at age 19.
+Adult adopted people in Alabama have an unrestricted right to request and obtain their own original birth certificates, beginning at age 19.
 Upon request for a sealed OBC, an adoptee—as well as any person who had an original birth certificate removed from the registrar’s files due to legitimation or a paternity determination—will receive a non-certified copy of the OBC as well as “any evidence of the adoption, legitimation, or paternity determination held with the original record.”

 A birth parent may file a contact preference form that sets forth the parent’s preference for any contact.
 The form provides only the parent’s preference for contact, whether directly, through an intermediary, or no contact at all.
 The contact preference form does not operate as a disclosure veto or tool for redacting identifying information.